This page is the gateway to many complete articles which describe completed studies and research. They cover both pipe and electronic organs.

 theatre organs whose tremulant characteristics are usually regarded as critical.

-Describing a personal technical and musical journey spanning some 35 years, this article illustrates how advances in digital technology have influenced the way organ pipe sounds are analysed and embedded in electronic organs.
+Describing a personal technical and musical journey spanning half a century, this article illustrates how advances in digital technology have influenced the way organ pipe sounds are analysed and embedded in electronic organs.
 It begins with the huge and expensive batch-processing bureau computers of the 1960's which were largely inaccessible and irrelevant to the majority of those in the electronic music field, and ends with today's personal computers which can host cheap virtual pipe organs whose sound quality can exceed that of commercial products costing many times as much.
 The article concludes by pondering on how this might affect a trade already suffering from the impact of a contracting market.

 This article surveys a range of reed stops having either conical and cylindrical resonators in terms of their different acoustical physics and tonal characteristics.
 Some important aspects are emphasised, including the fact that half-length conical resonators do not enhance the fundamental frequency at all, yet this is often scarcely noticeable to the ear.
 To prove this, audio clips are included showing that even the complete removal of the fundamental in the sound of a reed pipe does not necessarily affect the way it sounds, and it explains why half-length pedal reeds can be so effective.